 When I have little time in a city or I'm passing through and I can only select one tourist activity, I definitely opt for guided walking tours of the city center.
 In Paris, because of the size of the city, there is a lot to choose from and the tours are usually organized by neighborhoods.

-In this article about the different guided tours you can do in Paris I summarize the ones that for me, are the most interesting.
-For example, the night tour of Paris can be a very good opportunity to see the city illuminated, but don't discard any area of the city, each neighborhood has a different charm!
+In this article about the different guided tours you can do in Paris you will find the ones that I find the most interesting.
+For example, the night tour of Paris can be a very good opportunity to see the city lit up after sunset.
+Just keep in mind when choosing a tour that every area of the city, every neighborhood, has a different charm to it!

 16. Relax during a cruise on the Seine River

 Taking a boat ride on the Seine is one of the most demanded activities in the French capital.
-The layout of the city's monuments allows you to see many of them from the river and this type of cruise is a perfect opportunity to do it in an original and relaxed way.
+The layout of the city's monuments allows you to see many of them from the river and this type of cruise is a perfect opportunity to experience Paris in an original and relaxed way.

 Due to its great demand, there are different options, suitable for all budgets.
-I tell you all about them in my practical guide on the best cruises you can do on the Seine:.
+I tell you all about them in my guide on the best cruises you can do on the Seine.

-17. Back to your childhood at Disneyland Paris
+17. Go back to your childhood at Disneyland Paris

 I can hardly be objective in this recommendation: I love amusement parks, especially theme parks and especially Disneyland.

-18. Travel back in time from the Palace of Versailles
+18. Travel back in time to the Palace of Versailles

-Any excursion to the Palace of Versailles from Paris: will take you almost a full day and you can arrive by train from the center of Paris or hire separate transportation and guided tour.
-The queues at Versailles are about two hours minimum; booking your tickets in advance will save you precious time.
+Any excursion to the Palace of Versailles from Paris will take you on an almost full day trip.
+You can get there by train from the center of Paris or book a guided tour with round trip transportation included.
+The queues at Versailles are about two hours minimum; getting your tickets in advance will save you precious time.

 19. Tour Paris by bus

-It may surprise some that I close this list by recommending the use of a tourist bus.
-I will give two reasons and both have to do with the type of city Paris is.
-First, when the city is as large as this one is it becomes very difficult to take it in on foot, at least in a single day.
+It might be surprising to some that the last item on this list is a tourist bus.
+There are two reasons for this, and both have to do with the type of city Paris is.
+First, when a city is as large as this one is it becomes very difficult for a traveler to get around just by bus, and makes it completely impossible to visit it in a single day.

-For me, using the tourist bus is the perfect way to cover in short time a large area of the city, something I see as ideal for those who are short on time or who wish to take a general stroll around the city.
+For me, using the tourist bus is the perfect way to cover in a short time a large area of the city, something I think it's ideal for those who are short on time or who wish to get a general overview of the city.

 Secondly, comfort is a factor to consider; Paris is a beautiful city and sometimes you just want to look around without the need for long walks at the end of a tiring day.
-The panoramic conditions of this type of bus are perfect for this.
-Read more about Paris sightseeing buses:.
+The panoramic views that you can get from these types of bus tours are perfect for this.
+Read more about Paris sightseeing buses.